Nice Is Different Than Good: Critical reception

-The episode received positive critical reviews.
+The episode received critical acclaim.
 Tanner Stransky of Entertainment Weekly praised the Julie storyline and expressed sympathy for the Katherine character.
 Additionally, while he enjoyed the introduction of the Bolen family, he commented that "it's not even worth speculating [about the Bolens] because the family honestly didn't reveal anything much about themselves."
 He also noted the realness of the Lynette story and the comedic relief provided by the Gabrielle and Bree stories.
 Isabelle Carreau of TV Squad also gave the episode a positive review, expressing interest in Katherine's storyline now that Mike has married Susan.
 She declared, "Karl and Bree are now my favorite couple on Wisteria Lane.
 They are twisted, flawed and complex characters," calling the pair reminiscent of Bree and Orson when the first started dating.
 She also credited the introduction of the Ana character for making the Gabrielle story "really fun to watch" and complimented Beau Mirchoff's portrayal of the "extremely weird" Danny Bolen character, speculating that he strangled Julie.

 USA Today's Robert Bianco awarded the season premiere three out of four stars, opining that the episode "starts with a bang, ends with a cliffhanger jolt, and offers a good story for each of the wives in between while dropping a possibly worthy new addition in their midst."
 He predicted that viewers would be satisfied with the revelation of the mystery bride's identity and commented: "There's humor and poignancy in all the stories and good work all around."
 Bianco praised Felicity Huffman's "strong and varied" acting skills, complimented Eva Longoria's comedic talents, and declared Richard Burgi's performance as his best in the entire series.
 He concluded that while the show has declined in quality since its first season, "it remains a very good TV series" and noted that "there's also the potential for a season that returns this already-solid show to top form."
 TV Guide writer Mickey O'Connor was negative in his review.
 He criticized the Lynette story as being "an awful development" and said the chemistry between actress de Matteo and her costars "a little off."
 However, he was more receptive of Katherine's reaction to losing Mike, saying "what could have played out as a typical weepy, hos-before-bros make-up session has been elevated to something much richer."